-As runners, we’re ALWAYS searching for that perfect form.
-Enter core strength training for runners.
+As runners, we’re ALWAYS searching for that correct running form.
+Enter core workouts for runners.
 All your needs are guaranteed to be met by this KILLER core workout!
-And remember: improved form means stronger running, faster running, and most importantly “frame-worthy” race photos 🙂
+And remember: proper form will make you a better runner, help you run faster, and most importantly, get more “frame-worthy” race photos 🙂

-Core Strength Training For Runners: How Does It Help?
+Core Workouts For Runners: How Does It Help?

-- Affects your ability (and stamina) to stay “upright” for miles on end
+Affects your ability (and stamina) to stay “upright”– keeping your body in a straight line– for miles on end

 So let’s get that core STRONGER than it has EVER been!